Olimp (organization): History

 The organization also helped to hide Poles who had escaped from transports to concentration camps, such as Gross Rosen.
 Ever more repressive measures against Poles by the German authorities led the organization to expand its operations.
 In addition to helping victims of persecution, Olimp began gathering information on German troop movements, rail and water transports and investigated the placement of German munitions and supply depots.
 Members also gathered documents on the production factories of Linke-Hoffmann and Famo-Werke and took photographs of objects of strategic importance.
 Much of the information was gathered by slave workers in various German factories, who passed it on to Olimp's activists.
 The reports were compiled and passed on to the Polish underground in Łódź and Kraków, from where they were sent through Vienna and Switzerland to England.

 In 1942 the Breslau Gestapo in coordination with the Katowice unit, obtained information about the organization and its operations.
 A trap was organized and as a result 400 members were arrested.
 Men were transported to the prison at Łąkowa street, while women were taken to the one on Świebodzka.
-Both groups were then tortured by the Gestapo - some of the members sufferend mental trauma as a result.
+Both groups were then tortured by the Gestapo - some of the members suffering mental trauma as a result.
 After half a year of torture and interrogations, 20 Olimp members were sent to the Gross Rosen camp with death sentences, 40 were sent to Auschwitz-Birkenau and 10 to Mauthausen.
 Even those who did not have an explicit death sentence were selected out for specially severe treatment and almost all died shortly after their arrival in the camps, usually within a month.
 One Olimpian, Stanisław Ruciński, survived until May 1944 because the Gestapo believed him to be in possession of information about other underground units, and as such he was left alive until the conclusion of the investigation.